-- a.
-Foot thongs, flip-flops, beach sandals, and slippers. - b.
-Sunglasses-we want to see your beautiful eyes. - c.
+- 1. Foot thongs, flip-flops, beach sandals, and slippers or shoes that look like slippers. - 2.
+Sunglasses-we want to see your beautiful eyes. - 3.
 Bonnets and Velcro wraps.

 Future Professionals who fail to comply with the Future Professional dress code may be coached and may receive an advisory.